-There were many reasons that we chose to become minimalist and simplify our lives.
+There were many reasons we chose to become minimalist and simplify our lives.
 We were frustrated with clutter.
 We discovered the time that was wasted managing our possessions.
-We realized that joy was not found in our possessions.
+We realized joy was not found in our possessions.
 And we determined that we value other things far more than physical belongings.
 This initial process of simplifying our home required energy, effort, and encouragement.

 Contentment is the lifeblood of minimalism.
 And without it, the journey towards minimalism is short-lived.
-Discontent will always rear its ugly head and become the great obstacle to fully thriving in a simple life.
+Discontent will always rear its ugly head and become a great obstacle to fully thriving in a simple and happy life.

 Not only does contentment provide the opportunity for minimalism, it also reduces your stress level, improves your outlook, relaxes your body, and makes your life enjoyable.
-There is an unmistakable freedom that follows contentment: a freedom to be who you are, enjoy who you are, and live the life you were destined to live.
+There is an unmistakable freedom that accompanies contentment: a freedom to be who you are, enjoy who you are, and live the life you were destined to live.

 Yet in our consumeristic-culture where discontent is promoted and material gratification is encouraged, learning to be content can be very difficult.
 It is certainly a personal journey that we all must travel and nobody’s journey will look the same.

-3. Break the habit of satisfying discontentment with acquisitions.
+3. Break the buying habit.
 For many of us, it has been ingrained into our lives that the proper way to diffuse discontent is to purchase the outward item that is seemingly causing the discontentment.
 Almost no energy is spent determining the true root of the discontent.
 Are you dissatisfied with your wardrobe?
 Go buy new clothes.
 Not content with your vehicle?
 Go buy a new one.
 We have gotten into the habit of satisfying our discontent by simply spending more money.

 5. Help others.
 When you begin helping others, sharing your talents, time and money, you will find yourself learning to be content.
 The practice will give you a finer appreciation for what you own, who you are, and what you have to offer.